Selecting and/or Arranging for Appropriate Services for Incarcerated, Institutionalized, Detained or Deported Parents

 STATUTES AND OTHER MANDATES

-California Department of Social Services (CDSS) Manual of Policies and Procedures (MPP) Division Section 31 325.31 – States that if the parent(s)/guardian(s) is/are not available for monthly visits, the social worker shall maintain monthly written or telephone contact with him/her regarding the child's status and the parent(s)/guardian(s) actions that should be occurring in order to facilitate reunification.
+California Department of Social Services (CDSS) Manual of Policies and Procedures (MPP) Division Section 31 325.31 – States that if the parent(s)/guardian(s) is/are not available for monthly visits, the social worker shall maintain monthly written or telephone contact with them regarding the child's status and the parent(s)/guardian(s) actions that should be occurring in order to facilitate reunification.

 Edgar O. v.
 Los Angeles County Superior Court (2000) 84 Cal.App.4th 13 – Decided that the term "incarcerated" is not restricted to those inmates that were "sentenced" or "convicted."
 And that it also includes those inmates that are awaiting trial, thus making WIC 361.5(e) (1) applicable to incarcerated parents awaiting trial.